United Commercial Travellers Association

-The United Commercial Travellers' Association of Australia was an Australian tradesmen's association.
+The United Commercial Travellers' Association of Australia or United Commercial Travellers' Association of Australasia was an Australian tradesmen's association.

 History

 The association was formed in 1895.
 Its headquarters were established in Melbourne, in the facilities of the Commercial Travellers' Association of Victoria, which was formed in 1880.
 Affiliated organisations also existed in South Australia, which was the first to be established in 1866, followed by New South Wales (1883), Queensland (1884), Western Australia (1896) and Tasmania (1900).
 Its remit was aiding salesmen travelling across the country on train or carriage, providing increased protection from doubtful accommodation or business practices.

 A brief note in the Brisbane Courier at the time of Incorporation in 1905 states the constitution was unanimously adopted by all associations at large public meetings.

 "On July 11, 1907—that sounds almost in the dim ages—the very first paid-for telephone conversation on the newly opened Sydney-Melbourne trunk line was between the C.T.As. of New South Wales and Victoria, and it cost 6/- for three minutes.

 Only the South Australian branch is still in operation.